sunkara-satish3/Delta-forked/README.md

 ## Please use this repo to download your in-class starter codes.

-## Just Pull Requesting to learn about forking.
+## Just Pull Requesting in learning about forking.